 Back to Blog

-One of the most important parts of buying or selling a home is the appraisal—it tells you and the bank how much the property is worth, and it usually determines how much the bank is willing to loan the buyer for a mortgage.
-This is because the bank doesn’t want to lend more money to the buyer than the property itself is worth.
-So what do you do when the appraisal comes back too low?
-Keep reading to find out.
+One of the most important parts of buying or selling a home is the appraisal — it tells you and the bank how much the property is worth, and it usually determines how much the bank is willing to loan the buyer for a mortgage.

-If you need a home appraisal in MD, VA, or DC, contact the experts at Coakley Realty today by calling 301-340-8700!
+If you need a home appraisal in Maryland, Virginia, or DC, contact Coakley Realty today at 301-340-8700.

 As the seller, you have more options about what you can do if the appraisal comes back lower than you were hoping.
 Some of your options include:

-• Requesting a second appraisal – Of course, you may also order a second appraisal if you believe the first one was inaccurate due to the inexperience of the appraiser or other factors.
+• Requesting a second appraisal: Of course, you may also order a second appraisal if you believe the first one was inaccurate due to the inexperience of the appraiser or other factors.
 It’s possible a second home appraisal could turn out a different value for the property.

-• Improving the home – If the appraisal comes back low, there may be things you can do around the house that would improve it, including home maintenance, repainting, and repairs.
+• Improving the home: If the appraisal comes back low, there may be things you can do around the house that would improve it, including home maintenance, repainting, and repairs.

-Unfortunately, if you cannot lower the price or improve the home, and the appraisal still comes back lower than you were hoping, your only option may be to take the home off the market.
-Otherwise, you have to hope that someone will love the house enough to pay the difference out of pocket.
+Unfortunately, if you can’t lower the price or improve the home, and the appraisal still comes back lower than you were hoping, your only option may be to take the home off the market.
+Otherwise, you have to hope someone will love the house enough to pay the difference out of pocket.

 Choose the experts in residential